 The signs and symptoms of head trauma generally affect various functions of the body.

-- Difficulty with concentrating, paying attention or thinking critically
+- At first, difficulty with concentrating, paying attention or thinking critically occurs

 - Memory issues

 - Visual impairment and difficulty focusing the eyes

 - Hearing and taste issues

 - Changes to perception to heat, pain or cold